ontio/documentation/docs/pages/doc_en/Introduction/tutorial_for_developer_en.md

 ### What is Ontology

 The features of Ontology are outlined in [Ontology Features](https://ontio.github.io/documentation/features_en.html).
-Simultaneously, we released an [Open Letter](https://ontio.github.io/documentation/first_open_letter_zh.html) to introduce each part of Ontology and invite developers to join Ontology technical community and build an Ontology developer ecosystem.

 ### How to get Ontology